heal-research/HEAL.SCS/README.md

 # HEAL.SCS

-Provides a .NET wrapper to SCS.
+Provides a .NET wrapper for SCS.

 SCS (splitting conic solver) is a numerical optimization package for solving large-scale convex cone problems.
 This package includes windows binaries of SCS version 3.0.0.